tchai81/key-value/README.md

 ## Constraints & Assumptions

 1. Creation payload only accept a key value pair.
-2. Currently having issues with post deployment script as debugging is very tedious.
+2. ~~Currently having issues with post deployment script as debugging is very tedious.
 Changes to codebase may not be reflected on hosting server after deployment depends on what you've changed.
-It certainly can be fixed but i'll leave it for now due to time constaint.
+It certainly can be fixed but i'll leave it for now due to time constaint. ~~
+3. Added post deployment script but still have issues.
+Post deployment script don't work most likely due to AWS free tier limited memory capacity.
+The following doesn't work:-
+- Database migration script
+- Installing new depencies through composer update